 years, even though that part of Africa has not

-heavier material, moving upwards with enough power to
+material, moving upwards with enough power to lift the

-this particular topic can be found in
+this particular topic can be found in “Sculpting the

-“Sculpting the Earth from Inside Out” by Michael
+Earth from Inside Out” by Michael Gurnis in Scientific

 Much earthquake and volcanic activity on the surface of the earth is found along the lines of tectonic fractures.
 Italy is at the meeting point of a few of these tectonic plates.
 The movement below has formed the Italian peninsula and is the source of Italy’s great natural beauty and much of its considerable history of natural catastrophe.